MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Switzerland/how-to-process-an-lsv-collection.md

 ---
 # Process an LSV Collection
 You can use **LSV Journals** to create and process payments from Lastschrift Verfahren (LSV+) customers.
 You can register these payments in the cash receipt journal, create an LSV file, and then print the collection order.
-For more information, see the Cash Receipt Journal window and [Export Payments Using LSV](how-to-export-payments-using-lsv.md).
+For more information, see the Cash Receipt Journal page and [Export Payments Using LSV](how-to-export-payments-using-lsv.md).

 When you run the **LSV Suggest Collection** batch job, each suggested collection is registered on an LSV journal line, and the open invoices are transferred to the LSV journals.
 For more information, see the LSV Journal table.